fgheorghe/webtail/README.md

 To start the agent in the background, issue: npm start

+To start the agent with an optional configuration file path, use: nodejs agent.js /path/to/configuration.ini

 Clone this repository on a central server used for capturing tail content, and displaying it to end used.
 Edit server/configuration.ini.
 Change values to suit your needs.